 Not a Mere Symbol

-If we sense a problem in our practice, it is likely a symptom springing from an anemic theology.
-Practice is downstream from doctrine; Spirit-baptized theology is the fountainhead of the church’s life.
+If we sense a problem in our practice, it is likely the symptom of an anemic theology.
+Practice is downstream from doctrine.
+Spirit-baptized theology is the fountainhead of the church’s life.
 This is especially true for the Supper, in which many theological streams converge.
-It was disagreement over the Supper that prevented a unified Protestant Reformation, culminating in the famous Marburg Colloquy, where Luther and Zwingli were unable to duke out their doctrinal differences.
+Disagreement over the sacraments led Protestants to separate from Roman Catholics, but it also led Protestants to separate from one another, culminating in the famous Marburg Colloquy, where Luther and Zwingli were unable to duke out their doctrinal differences.
 Bavinck explains that

 Among Roman Catholics, Lutherans, Zwinglians, the Reformed, and Anabaptists, and so forth, the sacraments became the central focus of the struggle.
 They became the shibboleths of every dogmatic system.
 Practically and concretely they embodied the principles from which people proceeded in the church and in theology, in doctrine and in life.
 The relationship between God and the world, creation and re-creation, the divine and the human nature of Christ, sin and grace, spirit and matter—all found their practical application in the sacrament.

 Martin Luther rejected the change in substance but maintained Christ’s real, physical presence in the elements.
-In his view, Christ’s body and blood are in sacramental union with the consecrated bread and wine.
+This is sometimes called consubstantiation, but Lutherans prefer to say that Christ’s body and blood are in sacramental union with the consecrated bread and wine.
 His body is in, with, and under the elements, as fire permeates a heated iron.
-To eat the bread is to eat the body.
 The Formula of Concord, an early Lutheran confession, rejects those “gross Sacramentarians” who hold that “nothing but bread and wine is present.”
+This view is notoriously difficult to understand, but Lutherans emphasize that this is because of the mystery of the sacrament.

-Ulrich Zwingli, the great Swiss reformer, opposed Luther’s doctrine of the real presence, insisting that Christ’s human body could not be in the bread if it was at the right hand of the Father.
+Ulrich Zwingli, the Swiss reformer, opposed Luther’s doctrine of the real presence, insisting that Christ’s human body could not be in the bread if it was at the right hand of the Father.
 A human body is, by definition, limited to one location.
-Luther saw this as a concession to human reason and appealed to Christ’s words, “This is my body.”
-While Zwingli’s critics nicknamed his view “the real absence,” Zwingli was quick to affirm Christ’s spiritual presence in the Supper.
-Because of his emphasis on the Supper as a way to remember Christ’s death, Zwingli’s view is sometimes called the memorial view.
-He saw the bread and cup, first and foremost, as signs or symbols that point back to the cross of Christ.
-Those who favor this view (for example, Baptists) refer to baptism and the Supper as ordinances, because they were ordained and commanded by the Lord, but tend to avoid or redefine the term “sacraments.”3
+Luther saw this as a concession to human reason and heralded Christ’s words, “This is my body.”
+Zwingli’s critics nicknamed his view “the real absence.”
+Because of his emphasis on the Supper as a way to remember Christ’s death, it is sometimes called the memorial view.
+He saw the bread and cup as merely symbolic.
+Those who favor this view (non-Reformed Baptists) tend to refer to baptism and the Supper as “ordinances” because they were ordained and commanded by the Lord, but they avoid or redefine the term “sacraments” (see the 1689 Baptist Confession).

 The teaching of John Calvin is a via media or mediating position in this debate.
 Calvin rejected the physical presence of Christ in the Supper, and agreed with Zwingli that the sacraments are acts of confession; however, he prioritized their nature as “a testimony of divine grace toward us confirmed by an outward sign” (emphasis mine).
-More important than what we do at the table is what God does for us.
+Although we must come in faith, more important than what we do at the table is what God does for us.
 In his Institutes, Calvin describes the Supper as “a spiritual feast” which sustains and preserves our union with him who is “the only food to invigorate and keep alive the soul.”
 Christ’s words, “This is my body” (Lk.
-22:19) are taken in a spiritual sense.
+22:19) are taken in a spiritual sense, especially in light of 1 Corinthians 10:3–4.
 Christ is spiritually present in the sacraments so that the one who partakes in faith also receives the benefits they promise.
 Like circumcision in the old covenant, sacraments are seals as well as signs of the new covenant and of our spiritual union with Christ (Rom.
 4:1), confirming the promises of God which are made to us in the gospel.

 Christ is spiritually present in the sacraments so that the one who partakes in faith also receives the benefits they promise.